 Considering the amount of turnover in behavioral and community healthcare, retaining quality staff is a struggle—especially if much of your time is spent on recruiting and interviewing candidates rather than focusing on engaging and developing your current staff.
-Yet, the interviews you conduct can make the biggest difference in the quality of staff you hire.
+Yet, the interviews you conduct can make the biggest difference to the hiring process in behavioral and community healthcare; and, thus, the quality of staff you hire.

 Conducting a strong interview is a critical first step in building a culture of long-term staff retention.
 If you have ever been on the receiving end of a weak interview, you may understand why.
 You walk away from the interview feeling like you nailed it and made a best friend at the same time.
 “Wow, it was so easy!
 They didn’t ask me any difficult questions!”

 After you’re hired and some time goes by, you begin to think, “Hmm…this isn’t what I expected,” and you start putting feelers out for other positions because you become increasingly frustrated.
 When you leave, your department suffers, but so does the organization’s overall performance due to the constant churn of staff and subsequent training costs.